Mike Wirth

-Michael Wirth (born 1960) is an American businessman who has been the chairman and CEO of Chevron Corporation since 2018.
+Michael K. Wirth (born October 15, 1960) is an American businessman who has been the chairman and CEO of Chevron Corporation since 2018.
 Previously, he was the vice chairman of the company.

 Early life

 After graduating from high school, Wirth attended the University of Colorado, where he earned a bachelor's degree in chemical engineering in 1982.
+Wirth played football and basketball at school.

 Career

-Wirth joined Chevron in 1982 and worked in multiple sectors including engineering, construction, and operations.
-He became president of marketing for Chevron's Asia, Africa and Middle East region in 2001.
+Wirth joined Chevron as a design engineer in 1982.
+He worked in multiple sectors including engineering, construction, and operations.In 2001 he became president of marketing for Chevron's Asia, Africa and Middle East region.